rain-1/rain-1.github.io/use-sftp-not-scp.md

 # Recommendation: sftp for copying files between machines.

 `sftp` is a better tool than `scp` for copying files between machines.
-It doesn't (mis)interpreter filenames and has a more secure design overall.
+It doesn't (mis)interpret filenames and has a more secure design overall.
 For example it has a built in chroot system.

 I think most people use `scp` because of the name, it seems like the obvious tool to do a host-to-host version of `cp`.